ml-tooling/lazycluster/docs/runtimes.md

  - `execute_async`:  The execution will be done in a separate process if True.
 Defaults to True.

- - `debug`:  If `True`, stdout/stderr from the runtime will be printed to stdout of localhost.
-If, `False` then
+debug : If `True`, stdout/stderr from the remote host will be printed to stdout.
+If, `False`

-  the stdout/stderr will be added to python logger with level debug after each task step.
+  then the stdout/stderr will be written to execution log files.
+Defaults to `False`.